terra-money/docs/docs/validator/faq.md

 - **Commission rate:** The commission applied to rewards by a validator before being distributed to its delegators.

-- **Track record:** Delegators can look at the track record of a validators they plan to delegate to.
+- **Track record:** Delegators can look at the track record of a validator they plan to delegate to.
 This includes seniority, past votes on proposals, historical average uptime, and how often the node was compromised.

 Validators can also provide a website address to complete their resume.
 Validators need to build a good reputation to attract delegators.
 It's good practice for validators to have their setup audited by third parties.
 Please note that the Terra team will not approve or conduct any audits.